KxSystems/docs/docs/learn/licensing.md

 ### Commercial kdb+

-Use of commercial kdb+ is covered by your license agreement with Kx.
+Use of commercial kdb+ is covered by your license agreement with KX.

 Your copy of kdb+ will need access to a valid license key file.